-NOTE: The Guardian Sensor (3) adhesive is sensitive to pressure.
-Continue applying pressure on the adhesive to ensure that the sensor remains inserted in the skin for up to 7 days of wear.
+Note: The Guardian Sensor (3) adhesive is sensitive to pressure.
+Continue applying pressure on the adhesive to ensure that the sensor remains inserted in the skin for 7 days of wear.

-Taping your sensor
+Taping the sensor

 Before you connect the transmitter to your sensor, it is very important that you properly secure the sensor against your skin using the provided tape.